 To read more about this project, visit our CSR page.

 Battersea Arts Centre (BAC) is housed in a Grade II* listed former town hall in south west London.
 It is widely regarded as an important hub for UK performing arts and the building itself has a remarkable political history.

 In 2007 BAC embarked upon an ambitious phased £13 million programme to renew and restore the treasured Victorian building.
 Working with award winning theatre architects Haworth Tompkins to improve public and performance spaces and accessibility.
 In 2015 a fire devastated the much loved Grand Hall and thanks to a series of public sector grants, this was sensitively restored and reopened to great acclaim in 2018.
-The final phase of works involve the restoration of Town Hall Road.
+The final phase of works involved the restoration of Town Hall Road.